 Our alma matter, where we remain enrolled, is named for a fleeting romance with Ross Stores.
 Digging through the Semper archives and quantifying what has been our single worst investment decision has been a painful trip down memory lane.
 Ross is the story of having dated the beautiful, rich, animal and children-adoring, philanthropic, giving, supportive and loving prom queen, and having rebuffed her proposal of marriage.
 She’s the one that got away, the one you think about every bloody day.
 I cry as I write this.

 Ross has been a terrific retailer.
+They inquire retail health and safety support in the UK for all their stores.
 For the rest of this section I’m going to refer to Ross simply as she or her, the name itself is too painful to type.
 We bought her in 2000, a time where all things large cap and certainly all things internet, tech, media and telecom-related were in the stratosphere, in a bubble rivaled only by stocks in 1929 and tulip bulbs in Holland in 1637.
 She was cheap, but not in that way.
 She was a beautiful company with wonderful unit economics and a long runway to grow the store count with internally generated capital.
 She’s the one you could have grown old with, sitting there in your matching rocking chairs on the porch, or in your side-by-side outside bathtubs, staring blissfully at the ocean, caring not about mortality because you would spend eternity together.
 Sigh.

 When we had our first date, she had about 375 stores, revenues of $2.5 billion, and outside of well negotiated real estate operating leases had net cash on her beautiful balance sheet, and had seen her shares nearly cut in half right before we bought her.
 Her market capitalization fell from $1.8 billion to $1.1 billion on a little earnings blemish and because she wasn’t a techie, the other boys shunned her, despite her beauty.
 We paid less than 10 times earnings and under half of sales for her.
 She was a dream come true.
 The world then went in for sleek companies of the night, internet pet stores, who despite nice features were never someone you could take home to mama, or who would ever show a profit.
 So, we danced, and in a little over 2 ½ years we nearly tripled our money with her.